 Read MoreRetail in transition / part 2.
 Weak cross-channel services: That pleases Amazon and Co

-Today's retailer is struggling with great competition.
-But what is the real reason that more and more customers are turning to Amazon, Ebay etc.?
+Today's retailers are struggling with fierce competition.
+But why is it that more and more customers are turning to Amazon, eBay etc.?

-The constant availability of goods online is a concern for retailers.
+The constant availability of goods online is causing retailers concern.
 Many are responding to the "change in retail" with cross-channel services.

 Read MoreShopERP - SAP Business One becomes an eCommerce system

-Versino Nord has taken on the topic of eCommerce integration for SAP Business One with ShopERP in a more fundamental way.
-Completely implemented in the SAP B1 standard, all solutions for topics in the multi/cross channel e-commerce environment are made available in SAP Business One.
+Versino Nord has taken a more fundamental approach to the topic of eCommerce integration for SAP Business One with ShopERP.
+Completely implemented in the SAP B1 standard, all solutions for topics in the multi-/cross-channel e-commerce environment are made available in SAP Business One.

 Read MoreeCommerce ERP integration

-An ERP system in online trade and eCommerce only offers a significant advantage if it has a direct connection to the web shop.
-The demands on the solution are very high, because it is not only about a secure integration into the shop system.
-It is also about the execution and processing of returns and information from the supply chain.
+An ERP system in online retail and eCommerce only offers a significant advantage if it has a direct connection to the web shop.
+The demands on the solution are very high, because it is not just about secure integration into the shop system.
+It is also about the implementation and processing of returns and information from the supply chain.

 Read MoreSAP acquires eCommerce specialist hybris

-"I'll buy something - buying is so much fun...."
-You can see the two CEOs of SAP literally lilting along, putting one company after the other into their oversized bag.
-This time, a specialist company has been taken over that has a weighty name here in Europe.
+"I'm buying something - buying is so much fun...."
+You can literally see the two CEOs of SAP strolling along, lilting as they add one company after another to their oversized bag.
+This time they have acquired a speciality company that has an important name here in Europe.

 Read MoreWebshops for SAP Business One

-For a long time, webshops played a rather outsider role for SAP Business One.
-There was an SAP offer that was never launched on the market in Europe and that anyway was in a cost range that could be described as "inappropriate" for SMEs, to put it mildly.
+For a long time, web shops for SAP Business One played more of an outsider role.
+There was an SAP offering that was never launched on the European market and was in any case in a cost range that could be described as "inappropriate" for SMEs, to put it mildly.

 Read More